1. ePayments Code

 A daily transaction limit of $20,000 applies to Pay Anyone transactions.

 Those limits may change.
 Information regarding daily transaction limits can also be found at voltbank.com.au/help/.

 Sometimes, the Volt app will not be available.
 That could be due to routine maintenance on the app or if we have a security concern we need to investigate.
 We will try to give you notice of scheduled maintenance via email or SMS.
 We may not be able to give you notice of emergency maintenance.

-You can deposit money into your account through the Pay Anyone from another account held with another financial situation.
+You can deposit money into your account through Pay Anyone from another account held with another financial institution.
 You will need to use or give the payer our BSB (Bank/State/Branch, if you were wondering) and your account number.
 Our BSB is 517-000.
 Also, you can transfer money into your account from any other account you hold with Volt Bank.

 A transfer into an account held by you with Volt through the Pay Anyone facility forms part of the available balance of that account only after it is cleared.

 It may take some time to clear a transfer from another financial institution depending on the time of day you instruct the other financial institution and whether the transfer is made on a business day.